-It has been a pleasure to serve as Chair of the SEGC Board throughout the year.
-I thank my fellow directors for all their efforts and support over this period.
+I will be retiring from the Board at the end of my term in October as will David Trude.
+It has been a pleasure to serve both as board member and as Chair of the SEGC Board over the past 12 years.
+I thank my fellow directors, both current and past for all their efforts and support over this period.

-Nancy Milne
+Nancy Milne Chair

-Chair